awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 Amazon Comprehend uses a pre\-trained model to examine and analyze a document or set of documents to gather insights about it\.
 This model is continuously trained on a large body of text so that there is no need for you to provide training data\.

-Amazon Comprehend gathers the following types of insights:
+Amazon Comprehend analyzes the following types of insights:
 + **Entities** – References to the names of people, places, items, and locations contained in a document\.
 + **Key phrases** – Phrases that appear in a document\.
 For example, a document about a basketball game might return the names of the teams, the name of the venue, and the final score\.
 + **Personally Identifiable Information \(PII\)** – Personal data that can identify an individual, such as an address, bank account number, or phone number\.